ItsNovrix/comment-scout/README.md

-# Comment Scout
+# About Comment Scout

-Comment Scout is a bot that can automatically post custom comments (Notices) on subreddit posts, with options to filter, remove, or update posts based on configurable criteria.
-Once a user submits a post, Comment Scout can monitor the post for a set period of time and filter or remove the post if specific criteria aren’t met, helping maintain subreddit rules or encourage user interaction.
+Comment Scout is a flexible bot that can automatically post custom comments (Notices) on subreddit posts.
+Configurable criteria within the bot settings allow options for notices to be delayed, removed after a set time, distinguished, stickied, and more.
+Comment Scout can then automatically filter posts, remove them, or update post flairs if users do not respond to its initial notice within a configured timeframe.
+Comment Scout also includes whitelist and blacklist settings, allowing configuration based on post content, presence of links, flairs, and more, giving moderators precise control over how it acts.

+While Comment Scout can be used for a variety of purposes, the name speaks to its main goal of helping make content attribution easier.
+When a user submits a post, Comment Scout can comment on the post with a configurable message requesting a source for the content.
+Comment Scout will then monitor the post for a set period of time, keeping an eye out for the OP to provide a source.
+If a comment hasn't been made within the set period of time, the post can then be filtered or removed.
+Comment Scout can provide removal reasons if these are configured in the installation settings.

 [post_requirements]: https://i.imgur.com/iMZPgWd.png